pesto-students/p10-avinash-drashish77/Week-1/Project-2/README.md

 This is a project build using simple html and css.

 ## Sections
-- Main section where a grid is holding two columns in big screens and a single column in mobile screens.
+- **Sidebar:** Main section where a grid is holding two columns in big screens and a single column in mobile screens.
-- A Form element with basic form fields.
+- **Footer:** A Form element with basic form fields.
+- **Main:** contains hero section and main content.

 ## Tech Stack

 - HTML